What is Minimum Advertised Price (MAP)? And How to Create a Competitive MAP Policy?

 What are the key benefits of setting a MAP Policy?

-• Manufacturers set the MAP on their products to maintain the brand value and image.
+• Manufacturers and wholesalers set MAP price on their products to maintain the brand value and protect against negative image that can be impacted by low prices.
 MAP violations can have a devastating impact on a brand’s image.
 Consider this situation: a manufacturer discovers its $250 product is priced on Amazon at $50.
 This is a violation of the MAP agreement.
 The manufacturer can potentially lose customers and market share.
 Thus, a violation like this may destroy years of hard work that had established the manufacturer’s brand value, image, and reputation in the market; essentially leading to brand erosion.
 With a MAP policy, unauthorized retailers won’t be able to destroy the brand image and negatively impact sales from honest and compliant retailers who abide by the policy.

-• Minimum Advertised Price (MAP) is the minimum price at which a brand allows its products to be advertised in multiple approved channels.
-Retailers usually try to be very price competitive to win market share.
-MAP helps prevent price wars between retailers and helps maintain good margins.
+• The Minimum Advertised Price (MAP) is the minimum price at which a retailer is allowed to advertise its products in authorized sales channels.
+Retailers usually try to be very price competitive to win the sale.
+MAP helps prevent price wars between retailers and protect margins.
 However, with MAP policy, retailers focus on factors such as after-sales service, shipping, and other customer-centric features.
 This is beneficial from the consumer’s point of view, driving them toward retailers who deliver an exceptional customer experience and shoring up brand loyalty.
 It’s essentially a win-win.

 • Minimum Advertised Price is different from the MSRP price.
 In general terms, MSRP is the upper limit of the price targeted toward the consumer, but it is an unofficial limit.
-However, MAP Pricing is an official lower limit of the product price and is targeted toward resellers and retailers.
+However, MAP Pricing is an official lower limit of the product price that resellers and retailers can advertise their prices at.

 Price Intelligence Software and ad intelligence tools can help you scan huge marketplaces like Amazon, Google Shopping, Target, and even your close competitor’s website, providing insight into their pricing and product specifications.